Best credit cards for medical bills of 2021

 Rewards Rate: Earn unlimited two miles per dollar on all purchases made.

 - This card offers an easily-attainable sign-up bonus, especially if you plan to use credit cards for medical expenses.
-You can earn 60,000 bonus miles (worth up to $600 in travel) when you spend $3000 in the first 3 months of opening an account.
+You can earn up to 100,000 bonus miles (worth up to $1,000 in travel) when you spend $20,000 on purchases in the first 12 months from account opening, or still earn 50,000 miles if you spend $3,000 on purchases in the first 3 months.

 - The rewards program is super simple.
 You earn two miles for every $1 you spend on all purchases.